ElucidSolutions/fpt/modules/presentation/Readme.md

 The Button Step Class
 ---------------------

-<code>presentation_ButtonStep</code> objects represent steps in which users must click on the focus element before moving on to the next step.
+<code>presentation_ButtonStep</code> objects represent steps in which a user must click on the step's focus element before moving on to the next step.

 ```javascript
 /*